okteto/okteto/docs/code-review.md

 ### PR Description

-The description of the pull request should state what issue it solves (or explain if there is no associated issue) and how it is solved.
+The description of the pull request should state what issue it solves (linking the issue on the PR) and how it is solved.

 If required, the author could be asked to provide screenshots or videos explaining what was wrong and how it was fixed.